sacha-l/polkadot-nfts-learning-hub/docs/nfts/about-nfts-pallet/4-distribution-and-marketplaces.md

 ## Integration for private marketplaces

-The growing number of collections reveals the need to have private marketplaces those focus on a specific type of NFT, like real estate or gaming items.
-Each of these marketplaces might have their own fee set and pre-approval process.
-The pallet is designed such that marketplaces can set the fees and manage the added collections or items.
+Collections of real estate or gaming items can have their own marketplaces that set collection-specific trading fees using the pre-approval process.

+For example, if you wanted to list your NFT on some marketplace, the marketplace can require to give it permission to set a trading fee for the item you list.
+This would be stored inside the item's attributes.
+When your NFT gets sold, the marketplace will include the fee payment as part of the sale.